avian2/spectrumwars/docs/testbed.rst

    transceiver.
 Unless stated otherwise, subclasses should override all of the methods described below.

+   .. py:attribute:: PACKET_SIZE

+      Set to the maximum length of a string that can be passed to the :py:meth:`send` method.

+      Approximately corresponds to :py:meth:`Transceiver.get_packet_size`.
+      Game controller adds a header to separate control data from payload which adds an overhead of a few bytes.
+Because of this, the player visible maximum packet size will be lower.

    .. py:method:: set_configuration(frequency, bandwidth, power)

       Set up the transceiver for transmission or reception of packets on the